 The directors have no plans for a change in the principal activities of the Company or any intention to liquidate the Company in the foreseeable future.
-The directors acknowledge the Company's net current liability position of £69 million (2020: £621 million).
-During the year the Company issued share capital with a value of £350 million which resulted in a net asset position being reported at 31 December 2021 (2020 net liability: £93 million).
+The directors acknowledge the Company's net current liability position of £140 million (2021: £69 million).
+The Company had an overall net asset position of £393 million (2021 net asset : £410 million).
 These financial statements are therefore presented on a going concern basis.

-The Company continues to monitor the uncertainty in the current economic and business environment including the impact of the Covid-19 pandemic and the conflict in Eastern Europe, and the directors are satisfied that the Company's services will continue to be required from its MMC Group of companies.
+The Company continues to monitor the uncertainty in the current economic and business environment including the impact of the conflict in Eastern Europe, and the directors are satisfied that the Company's services will continue to be required from the MMC Group of companies